Phragmites.org

 Note: According to my discussion with MDEQ staff, cutting and/or treating Phragmites with herbicide does not fall under regulations which govern "removing vegetation" since the root system stays in the ground intact to prevent erosion.
 Do not disturb any soils or bottomlands during the cutting and/or treating processes.
 We do not recommend any such disturbance to the land.
 In our opinion, attempting to dig out the roots will not help in the control of phragmites.
 If you are proposing to dredge or remove soil, place any fill material or drain any surface water, a wetlands permit is most likely required.
 You should consult with the Michigan DEQ.

-For the MDEQ webpage entitled "Control and Management of Invasive Phragmites" go to
+MDEQ Webpage "Control and Management of Invasive Phragmites"

 Michigan Department of Agriculture - MDA